chrisguttandin/timing-provider-server/README.md

 timing-provider-server
 ```

-It is also possible to execute the command above without installing a local version of this package like this:
+It is also possible to run the command above without explicitly installing a local version of this package first like this:

 ```shell
 npx timing-provider-server